amitaiturkel/Peptide-Sequence-Structure-Toolkit/Hackaton_prep/Hackaton/README.md

 ### Configuration Notes
 - Update `crm1_chain_id` and `peptide_chain_id` in `data_processing.py` if your PDB files use different chain identifiers
-- Adjust distance thresholds and top-k values based on your specific research needs
+- Adjust top-k value based on your specific research needs
 - Model paths in the GUI notebook may need updating based on your file structure

-## Biological Significance

-This tool addresses a key challenge in structural biology: predicting protein-protein interactions from sequence alone.
-By combining:
-- **Evolutionary information** (ESM-2 embeddings)
-- **Structural constraints** (distance-based labeling)
-- **Sequence context** (BiLSTM modeling)

-The model can identify functionally important residues that mediate nuclear export, potentially informing:
-- Drug target identification
-- Protein engineering efforts
-- Understanding of nuclear transport mechanisms

-**Note**: This tool is designed for research purposes.
-Experimental validation is recommended for critical applications involving NES-CRM1 interactions.